tejasbhat/techlab-animations/README.md

 ## Exploding Circles Animation

-Beautiful circles periodocially expand and spawn until the techlab logo appears.
+Variously colored circles periodocially expand and spawn until the techlab logo appears.
 The circles are based off the GrowingItem interface.

 ## Polygon Animation